GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

     Try blocks terminate with End
     For loops terminate with End
     While loops terminate with Wend
-    If blocks terminate with Endif
+    If blocks terminate with End
 ```
 - Never use:
 ```